Fall 2023 Courses

 By Edward Gorey

-ENGL 306A/W: Children’s Literature and Advanced Composition with Lecturer Sequoia
+ECL 306A/W: Children’s Literature and Advanced Composition with Lecturer Sequoia Stone

 Read children’s literature that explores the highs and lows of coming-of-age as the protagonists of our texts work to understand and develop their identities apart from, yet still part of, their families, their friends, and their histories.
-Explore the role of creative expression (and art in general) in both individual identity and the world at large.
+Explore texts where young protagonists use different forms of creative expression— including zines, music, cooking, and witchcraft—to formulate and communicate selfhood.

 What We're Reading